rghollenbeck/btctools/badlib/README.md

 # badlib

-**badlib** is a lightweight Rust library for interacting with the BIP-39 wordlist.
+**badlib** (derived from BIP-39 Answers Desk) is a lightweight Rust library for interacting with the BIP-39 wordlist.
 It provides functions to convert between binary, decimal, and BIP-39 words efficiently.

-Designed for developers, `badlib` is ideal for integrating BIP-39 wordlist conversions into your applications.
+Calculating or verifying a BIP-39 mnemonic phrase can be complex. `badlib` simplifies this process by modularizing lookups for individual words.
+Other tools and libraries within the `btctools` suite can query `badlib` to quickly retrieve a word's decimal index, binary representation, or mnemonic equivalent—and vice versa.

+**Note:** `badlib` is now part of the [btctools](https://github.com/rghollenbeck/btctools) suite, a toolbox of libraries and utilities for Bitcoin developers and enthusiasts.

 ## Features
 - Convert **binary to word**.
 - Convert **decimal to word**.
 - Convert **word to binary**.
 - Convert **word to decimal**.
+- Modular design, enabling integration with other Bitcoin-related libraries and tools.

+## License
+This project is licensed under the [MIT License](../LICENSE).

 ## Usage